snchildress/enigma/README.md

 Enigma will also directly deliver the access URL to a recipient in the same Slack org by @mentioning that user to begin the Slash command.
 For example, `/secret @steven message` would directly message the access URL to `@steven`.

+## Progress

+- [x] sharing sensitive plain text data on an adhoc basis
+    - [x] create secret from UI
+    - [x] create secret from API
+    - [x] create secret from Slack slash command
+    - [x] message secret directly to Slack user
+- [ ] securing a repository of shared sensitive data
+- [ ] sharing sensitive documents on an adhoc basis.

 ## Additional Documentation

 This [proposal](https://docs.google.com/document/d/1Y6Auw5azimS5MpI1qPMfv5xGLXKD-K_g-iwgkZx5NRk/) describes the various features and considerations for building Enigma.